 Sheet Metal: Sheet Metal is a thin sheet produced by rolling or hammering.
-These thin sheets are used to produce various sheet metal products according to requirement.
+These thin sheets are used to produce various types of sheet metal products according to requirements.
 The thickness of the sheet metal ranges from 0.15mm to 6 mm.
 Above 6mm, the sheet is not called sheet metal.
 It is called a plate.
 And, below 0.15mm, the sheet is called a foil.

 Types of Sheet Metal Operations:

 The sheet metal operations are of the following Types: